-As noted in Policy Statement 58-201 to Corporate Governance Guidelines, the board of directors of an issuer is encouraged to consider adopting a written mandate to explicitly acknowledge responsibility for the stewardship of the issuer, including responsibility for internal control and management information systems.
-Issuers might wish to consider this guideline in developing their ICFR.
+The board of directors of an issuer is encouraged to consider adopting a written mandate to explicitly acknowledge responsibility for the stewardship of the issuer, including responsibility for internal control and management information systems.

 6.13.
 Maintaining design

 Following their initial development and implementation of DC&P and ICFR, and prior to certifying design each quarter, certifying officers should consider: